|Nutrition Facts (per serving)|

 In bustling beachside eateries during these summer months, various seafood salads are popular for seafood-based lunches—or light lunches in themselves, when accompanied by some hearty, crusty bread.
 There are many variations, of course, but one of the most common—and one of my favorites—is a simple, traditional version made with octopus, potatoes, parsley, and celery.
 The purist, traditional version is flavored only with olive oil, lemon juice, parsley, salt, and black pepper, but you can also add garlic, fresh mint, or red chili pepper flakes as well if you want a more piquant version.

-- 1 pound Yukon Gold potatoes, cleaned
+1 pound Yukon Gold potatoes, cleaned

-- 4 tablespoons extra-virgin olive oil
+4 tablespoons extra-virgin olive oil

-- freshly ground black pepper, to taste
+Freshly ground black pepper, to taste

-- 1 celery rib, thinly sliced
+1 celery stalk, thinly sliced

-- optional: 1/4 teaspoon red chili pepper flakes
+1/4 teaspoon red chili pepper, optional